JanaRobbins/scripts-folium/README.md

 ## **5. Licence**<a name="5"></a>

 I am using a MIT licence.
-I you will use my code, data or images please let me know to my email janarobbins.gis@gmail.com Thank you for looking at my code and work.
+If you will use my code, data or images please let me know to my email janarobbins.gis@gmail.com Thank you for looking at my code and work.